tum-pbs/game-physics-template/README.md

 ## Further reading:

-If you would like to know more, or work through a demo example look at our guide in this repostiry, which you can find in the [guide.md file](https://github.com/tum-pbs/game-physics-template/blob/main/guide.md).
+If you would like to know more, or work through a demo example look at our guide in this repository, which you can find in the [guide.md file](https://github.com/tum-pbs/game-physics-template/blob/main/guide.md).
 This guide works through input handling, extending scenes and further details like adaptive timestepping and will be updated over time too.